mweel1/usa_high_level/grants/personal-profile/government-os-services/fbi/index.md

 - FBI would monitor all businesses that received business licenses to operate to ensure all licenses and regulations are followed during the [micro-industrial revolution](/grants/micro-industrial-revolution/) and b2b and b2c business networks.

+### Camera System

 - FBI would manage the camera systems for all public facilities, where [a warrant](/warrant-gov/) would be needed to view footage by various jurisdictions.
+The FBI would hold 5 years of content.
+The content will be protected by a warrant be issued at warrant.gov.
+Camera's will oAuth to the F.B.I to stream camera footage, via touch-blue tooth.

+- Jurisdictions would login via a .gov domain, and a warrant ID.